dockersamples/labspace-devduck/.labspace/06-basic-interaction.md

 2. **Agent Routing**: Request may be split between agents
 3. **Response Assembly**: Final response combines multiple agent outputs
 4. **Resource Usage**: CPU and memory spikes during processing

+Response: For a more detailed guide, you can refer to the AWS documentation or consult with the Cerebras agent for assistance with code generation and execution in a sandboxed environment.

 ## Advanced Interaction Patterns